dostapczuk/check-currency/README.md

 # check-currency
-App for checking currency and crypto-currency (tbd)
+API for checking currency and crypto-currency (tbd)